rx-angular/rx-angular/libs/template/let/src/lib/docs/Readme.md

 # Motivation

 In Angular there is one way to handle asynchronous values or streams in the template, the `async` pipe.
-Even though the async pipe evaluates such values the template, it is insufficient in many ways.
+Even though the async pipe evaluates such values in the template, it is insufficient in many ways.
 To name a few:
 * it will only update the template when `NgZone` is also aware of the value change
 * it leads to over rendering because it can only run global change detection